 Challenge of the Contents of Educational Records.
 Students may challenge information in their educational records that they believe to be incorrect, inaccurate, or inappropriate.
 This challenge must be in writing and must be submitted to the appropriate records custodian, who is responsible for the records in question, if they do so within one year of the term in question.
-The records custodian must decide within a reasonable period of time whether corrective action will be taken and must provide written notification to the student and the Assistant Dean of Student Affairs of the corrective action sought by their challenge must be referred to the Dean of Student Affairs who will inform them of their right to a formal hearing.
+The records custodian must decide within a reasonable period of time whether corrective action will be taken and must provide written notification to the student and the Assistant Dean of Student Affairs of the corrective action that has been approved.
+Students who are not provided full resolution sought by their challenge must be referred to the Dean of Student Affairs who will inform them of their right to a formal hearing.
 Students must make their request for a formal hearing in writing to the Dean of Student Affairs.